-Functions for seeking offsets and time stamps in the File Change Log vxfs_fcl_getcookie Returns an opaque structure (referred to hereinafter as a cookie) which embeds the current FCL activation time and the current offset.
-This cookie can be saved and later passed into vxfs_fcl_seek Extracts data from the cookie passed and seeks to the specified offset.
-A cookie is embedded with the FCL activation time and file offset. vxfs_fcl_seektime Seeks to the first record in the FCL after the specified time vxfs_fcl_open
+Functions for seeking offsets and time stamps in the File Change Log vxts_tcl_getcookie which embeds the current FCL activation time and the current offset.
+This cookie can be saved and later passed into vxfs_fcl_seek to continue reading from where the application left off last time. vxfs_fcl_seek Extracts data from the cookie passed and seeks to the specified offset.
+A cookie is embedded with the FCL activation time and file offset. vxfs_fcl_seektime Seeks to the first record in the FCL after the specified time vxfs fcl open